rfo909/CFT/doc/Doc.md

 ```

 Local blocks can contain loops, but can not be split into multiple code spaces using the PIPE ("|")
-symbol.
-Since they execute in the same run-context as the code around them, any calls to out() or report()
+symbol, as they execute in the same run-context as the code around them.
+Any calls to out() or report()
 add to the result list of the environment.

 ## Lambdas